What treatments are available for temporomandibular disorders (TMD)?

 There are three types of surgery for TMD: arthrocentesis, arthroscopy, and open-joint surgery.
 The type of surgery needed depends on the TMD problem.

-- Arthrocentesis – This minor procedure is performed in the office under general anesthesia.
-It is used when the jaw suddenly locks in the closed position (the jaw cannot be completely opened) in patients with no significant prior history of TMJ problems.
+- Arthrocentesis: This minor procedure is performed in the office under general anesthesia.
+It can be used when the jaw suddenly locks in the closed position (the jaw cannot be completely opened) or to reduce inflammation in the TMJ.
 Needles filled with sterile fluids are inserted into the affected joint and the joint is washed out.
 Occasionally, a surgical instrument is needed to remove scar tissue or to dislodge a disc that has moved out of place.
-(A disc is different type of tissue that cushions the area where the jaw bones meet the skull.)
+(A disc is a different type of tissue that cushions the area where the jaw bones meet the skull.)

 Because arthroscopic surgery is performed through tiny incisions, there is less scarring, a shorter recovery time, less discomfort, and fewer complications compared with open joint surgery.